 Dante’s Inferno 9 Circles of Hell: Inferno, the first part of Dante’s Divine Comedy that motivated the latest Dan Brown’s blockbuster of the identical title explains the poet’s imagination of Hell.
 The story starts with the narrator (who is the poet himself) being dropped in a dark wood where he is struck by three beasts which he cannot fly.
 He is unleashed by the Roman poet Virgil who is sent by Beatrice (Dante’s ideal woman).
 Together, they start the journey into the netherworld or the 9 Circles of Hell.

-Dante’s Inferno 9 Circles of Hell
+Inferno Of Dante: 9 Circles of Hell

 Dante’s ‘Inferno’, an epic poem written by Dante Alighieri in 1300, chronicles the journey of Dante as he is guided through the Nine Circles of Hell by an ancient poet named Virgil.
 This lesson will focus on the Seventh Circle of Violence.